A breakdown of the questions you voted on will appear here.

 “I am someone who believes in going with the flow,” Dhawan said during the course of an exclusive chat with IPLT20.com where he also spoke about enjoying his new role as captain.
 In this conversation, the left-handed opening bat talked about living his dream of becoming a captain, his admiration for MS Dhoni and the hunger to perform across all formats.
+Here are excerpts from his interview:

 Did you always dream of being a captain since the time you started playing cricket?